-On October 29, 2015 Nokia announced a capital structure optimization program including share repurchases.
-In line with the program, a EUR 1 billion share purchase program was announced on November 15, 2016.
-Repurchases commenced on November 16, 2016.
+(1) On October 29, 2015 Nokia announced a capital structure optimization program including share repurchases.
+In line with the program, a EUR 1 billion share repurchase program was announced on November 15, 2016.
+The column includes all the shares purchased as part of the EUR 1 billion share repurchase program.